One constant to rule them all: Coupling constants

 so

-Again, we substitute (\ref{eqn:deltay2}) in the left hand side of (\ref{eqn:periodsdz}), while the right hand side was already canceled by the first order.
-Comparing the Fourier harmonics in the left and right hand sides of (\ref{eqn:periodsdz}) and using (\ref{eqn:pkleadingmassless}) we find
+Again, we substitute (\ref{eqn:deltay2}) in the left-hand side of (\ref{eqn:periodsdz}), while the right-hand side was already cancelled by the first order.
+Comparing the Fourier harmonics in the left- and right-hand sides of (\ref{eqn:periodsdz}) and using (\ref{eqn:pkleadingmassless}) we find

 We conclude that